autowarefoundation/autoware.universe/planning/behavior_path_planner/behavior_path_planner_path_generation.md

-## [WIP] Path Generation
+## Path Generation

 This document explains how to generate path for lane change and avoidance, etc by path_shifer.

-### Brief
+### Overview

-You can see how this path generation is used in the [README](./README) for lane change and avoidance, etc. The basic concept of the path generation is to shift the reference path in the lateral direction with smooth curves.
-It is assumed that the path shifting from the reference path is done with the following profiles.
+The purpose of the path generation for lane change and avoidance is to smoothly shift the reference path, such as the center line, in the lateral direction.
+This is achieved by using a constant-jerk profile as in the figure below.
+More details on how it is used can be found in [README](./README).

+The figure below explains how the application of a constant lateral jerk $l^{'''}(s)$ can be used to induce lateral shifting.
+In order to comply with the limits on lateral acceleration and velocity, zero-jerk time is employed in the figure ($T_a$ and $T_v$).
+In each interval where constant jerk is applied, the shift position $l(s)$ can be characterized by a third-degree polynomial.
+Therefore the shift length from the reference path can then be calculated by combining spline curves.

 <p align="center">
   <img src="./image/path_shifter.png" width="800">
 </p>

-This figure explains the constant lateral jerk $l^{'''}(s)$ is applied to induce the lateral shifting.
-To take into account the limits of lateral acceleration and lateral velocity, zero-jerk time is employed in the figure.
-In each interval with constant jerk, the shift position $l(s)$ is characterized by a polynomial of the third degree.

 ### Mathematical Derivation

-From simple integral operation, the following analytical equations are derived.
-They describes the distance $l(t)$ in each time under jerk, acceleration and velocity constraint.
+By applying simple integral operations, the following analytical equations can be derived to describe the shift distance $l(t)$ at each time under lateral jerk, acceleration, and velocity constraints.

 ```math
 \begin{align}